kyma-project/busola/README.md

 Busola configuration is the product of gathering and merging the configurations from several individual sources.
 The following list presents the sources in the order of precedence, with init params having the highest priority over the others:```

 - Built-in, hardcoded defaults.
-- Busola cluster configuration, available on Busola cluster in Config Map "busola/busola-config" under the key "config".
-This data is mounted to Busola `web` pod, and during the local development [config.json](core/src/assets/config/config.json) file is used.
+- Busola cluster configuration, available on the Busola cluster in ConfigMap "busola/busola-config" under the key "config".
+This data is mounted to the Busola `web` pod, and during the local development, the [config.json](core/src/assets/config/config.json) file is used.
 - Target cluster configuration, available on target cluster in Config Map "kube-system/busola-config" under the key "config".
 Busola performs a request for that resource during the bootstrap proceess.
 - Configuration from initiation parameters.
 By default, init parameters are disabled.
 To switch them on, set the feature `INIT_PARAMS` to `isEnabled=true`.